Top Opendoor Competitors: Find the Best iBuyer for Your Home

 • 🏆 Best for: Sellers who want to list the traditional way with the safety net of a backup cash offer

 How it works: Offerpad is a nationwide iBuyer offering sellers the option to choose between a straight cash offer or a traditional listing using a cash offer as backup.
-The company is known for offering some enticing perks, like a flexible 90-day closing window, free local moving assistance, and help with home prep when you decide to list with an Offerpad agent.
+The company is known for offering some enticing perks, like a flexible 60-day closing window, free local moving assistance, and help with home prep when you decide to list with an Offerpad agent.

-One thing to keep in mind is that Offerpad now requires you to meet with a HomePro (i.e., an Offerpad agent) during the inspection period to go over your selling options, which range from a cash offer to a traditional listing.
-If you're hoping to cut agents out of the process by working with an iBuyer, Offerpad may not be for you.
+One thing to keep in mind is that Offerpad now connects you with a HomePro (i.e., an Offerpad partner agent) during the inspection period to go over your selling options, which range from a cash offer to a traditional listing.
+Melissa Young, a Charlotte, NC realtor with Call It Closed Realty International, notes that Offerpad also actively recruits agents to bring them listings.
+"OfferPad has a text campaign to agents that says they will pay a 3% commission to any home that is not yet on the market," she says.

 Knock: Buy before you sell

-• ⭐️ Customer rating: 4.78/5 (941 reviews)
+• ⭐️ Customer rating: 4.78/5 (961 reviews)

 • 💵 Service fees: 2.25% + $1,850 loan fee